-Step Details Information Reference should also be made to the research papers from which the specification is derived.
-4. Write the protocol for component evaluation (Phase 0).
-Investigators' group writes procedures for: component production monitoring of performance clinical use outcome measurement adverse incidents in production/use of the blood component or uses manufacturer's documentation to produce 'in-house' protocols.
+1 Reference should also be made to the research papers from which the specification is derived. • Investigators' group writes procedures for: component production monitoring of performance clinical use outcome measurement adverse incidents in production/use of the blood component or uses manufacturer's documentation to produce 'in-house' protocols.
 Principles of good clinical and good manufacturing practice should apply.
 Comply with generic protocols (Table 8.1d and sections 8.2-8.7).
 Laboratory studies should comply with local standards.
 Must include in the procedure the sampling regimes, data analysis and expected ranges, which will be used to confirm that production of the component is under control.
 Must include detail of the data analysis methods.
 5. Investigators should ensure their protocol complies with Chapter 8 and may seek advice from the SACBC.
 6. Obtain ethics committee approval, if required.
 Must comply with local consenting and ethics policies for the use of donated material.
 7. Investigators apply protocol.
 Document evidence of protocol being implemented.
 Investigation should be subject to independent quality audit.
 Audit may be carried out on behalf of collaborating manufacturers even though this may be confidential regarding the data collected.
 A summary outlining non-compliances against good clinical and manufacturing practice must be made available to the Blood Transfusion Service involved, for submission as part of the supporting documentation to the SACBC.
-Obtain SACBC listing of of the component , 8.
-Investigators submit report and supporting data and a draft Component Investigators review outcomes and produce a report, which summarises findings and supports the case for a new blood component to be listed.
+Obtain SACBC listing o f the component 8.
+Investigators submit report and supporting data and a draft Component specification to the Investigators review outcomes and produce a report, which summarises findings and supports the case for a new blood component to be listed.
 Investigators who have been conducting speculative research with a manufacturer may enter the process at this point.